BitVM/rust-bitcoin-m31-or-babybear/README.md

 Thanks to [Shahar Papini](https://twitter.com/PapiniShahar) from Starkware for pointing out that double Karatsuba can improve the performance for QM31, which also works for
 BabyBear4 and reduces the multiplication cost down from 21992 to 16483 for BabyBear.

+A windowing method is used to reduce the multiplication overhead further, but it was not as powerful as expected.